 Recognizing the fundamental role of organizational culture in shaping digital transformation outcomes, it becomes imperative to align this culture with a clearly defined strategy to navigate the complexities and realize the full potential of digital transformation.
 Therefore, organizations should define a strategy, as demonstrated by the findings of a study of 25 incumbent organizations (Sebastian et al., 2017).
 In a study on the successful transformation of three German media companies, Matt et al. (2016) described creating a strategy as a primary concern that should contain four dimensions: (1) the use of technologies, (2) changes in value creation, (3) structural changes, and (4) financial aspects.
 In addition, Kane et al. (2015) argued that strategy drives digital transformation.
 In the context of the public sector, Bryson and George (2020) define strategy as "a concrete approach to aligning the aspirations and capabilities of public organizations or other entities in order to achieve goals and create public value".
-Drawing on Matt et al. (2016) and Bryson and George (2020) and adding a technology dimension, I define the digital transformation strategy within the public sector as a concrete approach to digital technology-driven changes in public organizations that align intent and capabilities to achieve objectives and create public value.
+Drawing on Matt et al. (2016) and Bryson and George (2020), and adding a technology-driven changes in public organizations that align aspirations and capabilities to achieve goals and create public value.